Australian–American Memorial: Background

 A committee, which included Richard Casey (then Minister for External Affairs and a former Australian Ambassador to the United States) and Sir Keith Murdoch, was formed to examine designs for the monument.
 Sydney architect, and World War 2 veteran, Richard M. Ure won the design following a nationwide competition.
 Work commenced in December 1952 and took just over a year.

 As Vice President, Richard Nixon visited the site in the early stages of construction.
 It was unveiled by Queen Elizabeth II on 16 February 1954.
+Among subsequent inspections by dignitaries, the completed memorial was viewed in October 1966 by President Johnson, during the first official tour of Australia by a sitting U.S. president.

 Description

 The memorial is a hollow, octagonal, tapered column with a steel framework sheeted with aluminium panels that were sandblasted to give the appearance of stone.
 Two murals feature at the base, one relating the story of American combat in the Pacific and the other a profile map of the United States in copper.
 The column is surrounded by a water-filled moat about 3 m wide.
 Under the dedication is a bronze wreath, carved by Walter Langcake, where floral wreaths are often laid on official commemorations.
 The column is topped with a bronze sphere surmounted by a stylised figure of the American eagle by the distinguished sculptor and Royal Navy veteran, Paul Beadle.
 The Memorial's height is 79 m; the eagle and sphere are together around 11 m high and weigh 3.5 tons.

-The memorial has been nicknamed 'Chicken on a stick'and Bugs Bunny'.
+The memorial is familiarly known as "Bugs Bunny".